romana/romana.github.io/_posts/Home/2016-2-1-homepage.md

 Cloud Native Networks are easier to operate and deliver higher performance than networks built using overlay virtual networks.
 Romana's innovative layer 3 approach enables seamless hybrid cloud deployment and lets container orchestration systems transparently scale capacity across private and public clouds worldwide.

 Romana is all open source and is deployed successfully today on servers running thousands of container workloads by operators of some of the largest on-line applications.
-The [current v1.0 release](/code/) lets you build [Kubernetes](/try_romana/kubernetes/) and [OpenStack](/try_romana/installation/) clusters with secure, isolated networks and policy based control.
+The [current v1.1 release](/code/) lets you build [Kubernetes](/try_romana/kubernetes/) and [OpenStack](/try_romana/installation/) clusters with secure, isolated networks and policy based control.
 Romana runs in any IaaS, so application developers running Kubernetes in a public cloud now have a way to apply network and security policies to all pod communications.

-#### Romana v1.0 Available Now

-Romana v1.0 was just [released](https://github.com/romana/romana) and has many new features and enhancements to improve performance, scalability and manageability.
-More details [here](/blog/release1-0/).